Bigfoot: Evidence claims

 In 2007, the Bigfoot Field Researchers Organization claimed to have photographs depicting a juvenile Bigfoot allegedly captured on a camera trap in the Allegheny National Forest.
 The Pennsylvania Game Commission, however, stated that the photos were of a bear with mange.
 The Pennsylvania Game Commission unsuccessfully attempted to locate the suspected mangey bear.
-Scientist Vanessa Woods, after estimating that the subject in the photo had approximately 22 in long arms and a 18.75 in torso, concluded it was more comparable to a chimpanzee.
+Scientist Vanessa Woods, after estimating that the subject in the photo had approximately 22 in long arms and an 18.75 in torso, concluded it was more comparable to a chimpanzee.

 In 2015, Centralia College professor Michael Townsend claimed to have discovered prey bones with "human-like" bite impressions on the southside of Mount St. Helens.
 Townsend claimed the bites were over two times wider than a human bite, and that he and two of his students also found 16-inch footprints in the area.

+In June 2026, Bigfoot enthusiast Charles "Snake" Stuart claimed he found a Bigfoot corpse in 2024 in the Adirondack Mountains and DNA testing showed it to be 58% Denisovan/Neanderthal and 41% modern human.
+Stuart invited scientists to examine the remains which were put on display at the New York State Fair.
+Skeptics dismissed Stuart's claims as a publicity stunt and hoax.
+Cornell University denied testing the DNA, with Stuart further claiming the university was enganging in a cover-up.